Award Show Time! Time for my Fix!

 stefanwalcott

 Stefan Walcott is a Barbadian pianist and composer.
-Throughout his career, Stefan has been privileged to perform with and write for a wide cross-section of artists, both in England where he studied and in his native Barbados.
+Throughout his career, Stefan has been privileged to perform with and write for a broad cross-section of artists in England, where he studied and in his native Barbados.
 Stefan has arranged for Nicholas Brancker, the Brazilian Sinfonica and created Handel’s Caribbean Messiah, a re-working of the classical work.
-Stefan currently is director of the 1688 Collective a production company and 1688 Dingolay Inc. a not-for-profit.
-Stefan currently has a PhD in cultural studies with interest in music of the English-speaking Caribbean.
+Stefan currently is the director of 1844 Productions Inc. a production company, and 1688 Dingolay Inc. a not-for-profit.
+Stefan currently has a PhD in cultural studies with an interest in the music of the English-speaking Caribbean.

-Leave a Reply
+Leave a comment